Elzy Lay: Killing of Sheriff Farr, Deputy Kearney, and Deputy Love

 Cassidy, Lay, Kid Curry, and other gang members Sam Ketchum and Bill Carver headed to New Mexico.
 On July 11, 1899, without Cassidy, Lay led Curry, Ketchum and Carver in the robbery of a train near Folsom, New Mexico.
 The robbery was successful, but a well-led posse under the direction of Huerfano County (Colorado) Sheriff Ed Farr soon cornered them near an area known as Turkey Creek.
 In the first gun battle that followed, Doña Ana County Deputy Kent Kearney was shot, dying the next day.
 Another deputy was wounded, and outlaw Sam Ketchum was badly wounded.

 The gang escaped this immediate threat, but Ketchum's bad wounds held them up, and again they were cornered in the same area on July 16, 1899.
 They engaged Sheriff Farr and Colfax County Deputy Henry Love in a gun battle, resulting in Farr being killed and Love dying a few days later from his wounds.
 Lay was also wounded, but escaped (as did Curry and Carver).
 Ketchum, however, was captured and died in custody from his wounds.

 Captured, convicted and pardoned

 On August 16, 1899, while gathering supplies, Lay was cornered in Carlsbad, New Mexico, and captured.
 He was subsequently charged and convicted of the killings and the robbery.
-He received a life sentence which he served in the New Mexico State Penitentiary.
+He received a life sentence which he began serving in the New Mexico State Penitentiary.
 Maude divorced Lay.

 Lay spent seven years in prison, where he became a trustee to the warden.
 In this role, he once accompanied the warden to Santa Fe.
 Upon their return, they found that the inmates had taken the warden's wife and daughter hostage inside the prison.
 Lay was able to convince the prisoners to release the women, and for this act he was pardoned by Governor Miguel Antonio Otero on January 10, 1906.